The Certificate IV in Celebrancy CHC41015 is a nationally accredited course offered by The Celebrant Institute RTO 22417.

 I will continue to support you after your studies, when you are facing the challenges of creating best practice ceremonies in the real world.
 You will be able to stay in touch with the other students you meet through the course.
 You will be encouraged to attend ceremonies (observing appropriate protocols), learn from your colleagues, and enrich each other by sharing experiences.

-At the moment your one and only trainer is me, Sarah Aird, CEO of The Celebrant Institute, and I am widely regarded as the best celebrancy trainer in Australia.
-I have a small team of trusted assessors to help me review your completed work, but I am still your main contact.
+Your main trainer is me, Sarah Aird, CEO of The Celebrant Institute RTO, and I am widely regarded as the best celebrancy trainer in Australia.
+I have also commissioned videos from other celebrants and content experts around the country, with their tips and tricks for different aspects of celebrancy practice.
+I have a small team of trusted assessors who help me out with reviewing your assessment tasks, but they work to clear criteria that help them make consistent decisions the same way I would.

-In addition to initial training, The Celebrant Institute holds a contract to provide required Ongoing Professional Development for registered celebrants, so you can feel confident that I am in touch with a wide range of practising celebrants on a regular basis, as well as keeping completely up to date with what’s going on in the world of celebrancy.
+In addition to initial training, CIRTO offers Professional Development to registered celebrants, so you can feel confident that I am in touch with a wide range of practising celebrants on a regular basis, as well as keeping completely up to date with what’s going on in the world of celebrancy.

 About Sarah Aird